PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 Update the app's Info.plist file with the following keys (the value of the string may change, here are the messages displayed when asking the user to grant the corresponding permission):

+Update file Info.plist of the app with the following keys (the value of string may change, there are all messages displayed when asking user to allow the corresponding permission):

 ```swift
 <key>NSCameraUsageDescription</key>
 <string>Need to access your camera to capture a photo add and update profile picture.</string>